courting-death/novels/1 to review/ch0312-4omini.md

 As she inhaled, a blissful expression appeared on her face.

-This was the bed where the adult had slept, the fragrant pillow the adult had used.
+This was the bed where the lady had slept, the fragrant pillow the lady had used.
 It still carried the adult's scent...

 Bilo felt her spirit soaring, her cheeks turning rosy.